benwiz/blog/README.md

 ## To Do

 - Include tag in main list
+- URL path should the YYYY/MM/DD not yyyy-mm-dd

 - Delete all unused code
 - Only include google analytics if deployed to production